Gurjotsingh245/Supply-Chain-Analysis-/README.md

 ### Quality Analysis

-Healthcare products have the highest defect rates while cosmetic products have the lowest defect rates.
+Haircare products have the highest defect rates while cosmetic products have the lowest defect rates.
 Skincare is in the middle.

 Products with the lowest manufacturing costs tend to have the lowest defect rate.
 Products with the highest manufacturing costs have the highest defect rates.
 This company already spends large amounts of money manufacturing products with high defect rates.
 Spending more will not reduce the defect rates.
 Instead, they should try to replicate the manufacturing process of their products with low defect rates.